-Sustainable materials are defined as materials that are produced and used in a way that minimises harm to the environment and meets the needs of the present without compromising the ability of future generations to meet their own needs.
+These are defined as materials that are produced and used in a way that minimises harm to the environment and meets the needs of the present without compromising the ability of future generations to meet their own needs.

 The sustainability of a material is determined by its entire lifecycle, from the extraction of raw materials to production, use, disposal and eventual recycling.

 The use of sustainable materials in interior design has numerous benefits.
 Firstly, it reduces the carbon emissions associated with the production and transportation of building materials, reducing the overall carbon footprint of a building.
-Secondly, it helps to preserve natural resources by reducing the demand for virgin materials, and by encouraging the use of recycled and reclaimed materials.
+Secondly, it helps to preserve natural resources by reducing the demand for virgin materials and by encouraging the use of recycled and reclaimed materials.

 10 Sustainable Materials Every Interior Designer Needs to Know